seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Push! did you see my cap?

 **LUCIUS**
-He's but a mad lord, and nought but humour sways him.
+He's but a mad lord, and nought but humor sways him.
 He gave me a jewel th' other day, and now he has
 beat it out of my hat: did you see my jewel?